aofarrel/glossarpy/README.md

  For either of these methods, you can set `timestamp=True` to have a timestamp get added to the output.
 That timestamp will be formatted as a comment (ie, will not show up when rendered as HTML in most forms of Sphinx, but will be in the RST file itself) if you are using `generate_rst(timestamp=True)`

 ### Linking one GlossEntry to another GlossEntry
- The `definition` and `acronym_full` arguments can reference other GlossEntry objects by their `name` field.
+ The `definition`, `acronym_full`, and `seealso` arguments can reference other GlossEntry objects by their `name` field.
 To do so, encapsulate the entry title you which to reference with brackets, such as `WDL = GlossEntry("WDL", acronym_full="[Workflow Description Language]")` or `WDL = GlossEntry("WDL", definition="A shorthand for [Workflow Description Language]")`.
 When outputting to RST, this will create an internal hyperlink to a GlossEntry that has `name="Workflow Description Language"` assuming such a GlossEntry exists.

  Do not put any alphanumeric characters immediately before or after either bracket.

- `acronym_full` will not link to another entry if brackets are not included, e.g. `GCP = GlossEntry("GCP", acronym_full="Google Cloud Platform")` would not link a GlossEntry
- `seealso` can also reference another GlossEntry object by name, but it does not need brackets, because it assumes only links to other entries will be put in there. i.e. `GCP = GlossEntry("GCP", seealso="AWS")`.

 ## Useful GreatGloss methods
  * add_entry() - Add a single GlossEntry to GreatGloss